Rangga11268/SrbMotorV2/QWEN.md

 2. **Navbar Dropdown Fix**: Updated the navbar authentication element ID from `login-btn` to `auth-btn` to prevent conflicts with original JavaScript that was opening the login modal.
 Now authenticated users get a proper dropdown menu with user name, admin panel access (for admins), and logout option, while unauthenticated users get a link to the login page.

+3. **Specifications Display Fix**: Fixed issue where specifications were displaying horizontally by implementing a proper structured format with vertical layout.

 ## Key Features & Enhancements

 1. **Complete Authentication System**: